Rentschler and Rhee Dentistry Logo | Best Dentist in Corona

 How To Respond To Dental Emergencies

 When dental emergencies occur, they often involve a significant amount of discomfort and distress.
-Our team at Dentistry Done Right can help you address these concerns.
+Our team at Rentschler and Rhee Dentistry can help you address these concerns.
 However, responding immediately is essential to helping the teeth survive.
 Taking the proper First Aid steps is essential, even if you’re already on your way to see us.
 When dental emergencies occur, follow these steps:

 • Toothaches: The severity of pain that occurs with a toothache ranges from mild to utterly debilitating.
 Depending on your sensitivity to mouth pain, even mild discomfort can make it nearly impossible to focus.
 Toothaches are a dental emergency; they indicate something wrong with your oral health.
 Schedule an appointment immediately when any dental pain occurs.